-GNU provides many extensions to the C and C++ languages and many of these extensions are supported by the ARM compiler.
+GNU provides many extensions to the C and C++ languages, and the ARM compiler supports many of these extensions.
 In GNU mode, all the GNU extensions to the relevant source language are available.
 Some GNU extensions are also available when you compile in a nonstrict mode.

 To compile in GNU mode, use